Last updated July 24, 2020 at 4:30 pm

 - All factory tours have been suspended until further notice.

-- Very frequent handwashing for team members is required (in addition to our usual protocols of hair nets, beard nets, clean work coats, and automated shoe scrubbers / sanitizers).
+- Very frequent handwashing and temperature monitoring for team members is required (in addition to our usual protocols of hair nets, beard nets, clean work coats, and automated shoe scrubbers / sanitizers).

 - Mandatory glove use for all factory team members.